angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

   }
 }
 ```

+Note that this is not clean code.
+We use an object in the global scope and select directly against an element by ID.
+If we include the component twice and thus have two IDs, the result is not deterministic.

 **[👉 Code on Stackblitz](
 https://stackblitz.com/edit/angular-3rd-party-libraries-and-widgets?file=src%2Fapp%2Fjquery-old-example%2Fjquery-old-example.component.ts)**

-# Integrating modern jQuery Widgets
+## Integrating modern jQuery Widgets

-Of course, also jQuery and modern jQuery plugins support all kind of module formats.
+Of course, also jQuery and modern jQuery plugins support all kind of module formats, including ECMAScript modules.
-As an example, we want to start the Scheduler of Kendo UI for jQuery (which hasn't be ported to Kendo UI for Angular until now!)
+As an example, we want to try out the Scheduler of Kendo UI for jQuery (which hasn't be ported to Kendo UI for Angular until now!)

 ```bash
 npm install jquery@3.3.1